ryansheehy0/RS_Cheat_Sheets/Algorithms/sorting.md

 ```

 ## Insertion sort
 Has a sorted and unsorted part.
-Repeatedly selects the first element of the unsorted part and places it in the correct location in the unsorted part.
+Repeatedly selects the first element of the unsorted part and places it in the correct location in the sorted part.

 ```C++
 void insertionSort(int arr[], int size) {